 The striking downward trend in São Paulo produces a remarkable similarity between the homicide rates of young black men and the general population rates, the latter also plummeting from 63.7/100,000 in 2001 to 13.2/100,000 in 2011 and remaining at these levels to date.
-While homicides fell, expressions such as “proceed” and “debate” were heard more frequently in São Paulo’s poor outskirts, as part of a homicide control device regulated by the factional universe (MARQUES, 2007a, 2007b; BIONDI, 2010; FELTRAN, 2010; HIRATA, 2018).
-The PCC’s institutionalisation of factional policies on clarification of homicides, third-party conflict mediation, victim reparation and accountability of aggressors, allied to strict gun control, helped excluded segments of the formal justice system feel protected by an effective security policy in the shanty towns.
-The PCC implemented all of this in São Paulo, instrumentalising a criminal parallel of State policies on incarceration and ostensible policing.
-These same policies constitute a state public security policy, with the difference that the latter could be effectively democratic.
-The fact is that after the war of the 1990s and the occasional crises in 2001 and 2006, the hegemony of the PCC established peace in the drugs, weapons, vehicles and contraband markets and in the associated legal markets (fuel, cars, transportation, hotels, etc.).
-This factional peace channelled even more money into the criminal world, and protection rackets formed ties with illegal economies, as Michel Misse has taught us (2002, 1997).
-There was, therefore, a consistent fall in the homicide rates within the world of crime for two decades, as expressed by the aggregate or broken down curves that we have correlated to our ethnographic synopses.
+While homicides fell, expressions such as “procedure” and “debate” were heard more frequently in São Paulo’s poor outskirts, as part of a homicide control device regulated by the faction universe (MARQUES, 2007a, 2007b; BIONDI, 2010; FELTRAN, 2010; HIRATA, 2018).
+The PCC’s institutionalisation of faction policies on clarifying homicides, third-party conflict mediation, victim reparation and the accountability of aggressors, together with strict gun control, enabled those excluded from the formal justice system feel there was an effective security policy in the peripheral neighborhoods.
+The PCC implemented all of this in São Paulo, as a criminal organization, instrumentalising state policies on incarceration and proactive policing.
+It is these very policies that constitute state public security policy, with the difference that the latter has the possibilty of being effectively democratic.
+The fact is that after the war of the 1990s and the occasional crises in 2001 and 2006, the PCC's hegemony established peace in the drug, weapons, vehicles and contraband markets and in the associated legal markets (fuel, cars, transportation, hotels, etc.).
+This faction-led peace channelled even more money into the criminal world, and protection rackets formed ties with illegal economies, as Michel Misse has taught us (2002, 1997).
+There was, therefore, a consistent fall in the homicide rates within the world of crime for two decades, as expressed by the aggregate or disaggregate curves that we have correlated to our ethnographic synopses.

 Final considerations

-In this article we have presented and analysed the variations in the historical homicide figures in four Brazilian capitals between 2000 and 2019, demonstrating the analytical hypothesis that these variations were primarily due to the dynamics of local factional conflict—which of course includes the conflict of these armed groups with state forces of repression.
+In this article we have presented and analysed the variations in the historical homicide figures in four Brazilian capitals between 2000 and 2019, demonstrating the analytical hypothesis that these variations were primarily due to the dynamics of local conflict among factions—which of course includes the conflict of these armed groups with state forces of repression.
 Our analysis was inductively constructed, starting from the qualitative study of the dynamics of this conflict to arrive at causal inferences on aggregate rates, supported by a breakdown of the quantitative data.
 We also detail the methodological, analytical and theoretical principles and procedures we used, suggesting that this same framework of analysis could be used to understand variations in homicide rates in other local contexts, and similarly produce inferences about aggregate state and national rates.

-In conclusion, our final considerations are as follows: 1) Factions are formed and expand within state and federal prison systems in all the municipalities studied; 2) in all four settings studied, there is a recurrent spread of factional discipline within the criminal universe via connections between prisons and the shanty towns; 3) the installation of such discipline and factional rule tends to produce local conflicts and even wars that consistently increase homicide rates, at a faster or slower pace depending on the context; 4) the construction of hegemonies within the factional universe, as well as pacification agreements between distinct groups, produces consistent reductions in homicide rates; and 5) the hegemony of the PCC in particular, due to its specific organisational characteristics that have been well studied in the literature—especially the fact that the faction does not exercise armed territorial control and has a framework that regulates illegal markets—tends to produce consistently lower homicide rates compared to other factions.
+In conclusion, our final considerations are as follows: 1) Factions are formed and expand within state and federal prison systems in all the municipalities studied; 2) in all four settings studied, there is a recurrent spread of faction-associated discipline within the criminal universe via connections between prisons and poor neighborhoods; 3) the installation of such discipline and faction rule tends to produce local conflicts and even wars that consistently increase homicide rates, at a faster or slower pace depending on the context; 4) the construction of hegemonies within the universe of factions, as well as pacification agreements between distinct groups, produces consistent reductions in homicide rates; and 5) the hegemony of the PCC in particular, due to its specific organisational characteristics that have been well studied in the literature—especially the fact that the faction does not exercise armed territorial control and has a framework that regulates illegal markets—tends to produce consistently lower homicide rates compared to other factions.